 Above ground pools are a great option for those who aren't interested in the expense or permanence of an in-ground pool.
 They aren't known for their attractiveness, however, and can be a bit of an eyesore.
 Fortunately, you can use one of a myriad of methods to make your pool more attractive and inviting, from the simple to the complex.

 Add a Border

 You can easily make your pool more attractive by creating a border around it.
-Add a border of wood, brick or pavers around your pool at least a foot away from the bottom of the pool.
-Fill the area between the pool and its new border with decorative gravel or mulch.
+Add a border of wood, brick, rocks, or pavers around your pool at least a foot away from the bottom of the pool.
+Fill the area between the pool and its new border with decorative rocks, gravel or mulch.
 It creates an attractive visual transition between your pool and the rest of the yard.
 Porous materials around the pool also allow for adequate drainage so that splashed water doesn't create puddles in your lawn.
 Even better, you'll be able to skip the weed whacking around the pool.

 Create a Walkway

 Above ground pools often look like an afterthought simply plunked in the middle of a yard.
 To combat this appearance, add a walkway from your home to the pool.
 Choose brick or concrete pavers for your walkway.
 These surfaces are comfortable to walk on in bare feet and won't have wet swimmers dragging mulch or dirt into the house with them.
 A walkway is practical and enhances the look of your pool.

 Natural stone makes an excellent pool surround for above ground pools.
 Stack flat rocks up against the sides of the pool, wrapping it to create a natural look and hide ugly exterior pool walls.
 Stone also can be used to make a natural staircase leading into the pool.
 If your budget and space allow, make a relaxing patio around your pool by adding a single layer of stone on the ground around the pool and adding some patio furniture.